 - Chase Premier Plus Checking: Maintain a $15,000 average beginning day balance across all accounts.

-- Chase Sapphire Banking: Maintain a $75,000 average beginning day balance across all accounts.
+- Chase Sapphire Checking: Maintain a $75,000 average beginning day balance across all accounts.

 - Chase College Checking: Maintain an average ending day balance of $5,000.

-- Chase Business Complete Checking: Maintain an average minimum daily balance of $2,000 or more in the account.
+- Chase Business Complete Checking: Maintain a minimum daily balance of $2,000 in the account.

 - Chase Performance Business Checking: $35,000 average beginning day balance across all linked business accounts.